NPTP/NPTP.github.io/README.md

 ### Remaining TODO

-- Make first card slide in before other cards - all of them part of the initial function call with timers between them.
-  - On first call to appear(), append each successfully "appeared" card to an initially empty list.
-At end of the loop, call or run a function which takes the list and makes the cards in the list appear in order with a small timer between them (very quick timer).
 - Include the about-me blurb in the cards that appear?
 - Centralize the card-appearing functions into one, as they work with About, Portfolio, and Music pages.
 - Better image for the front page "Game developer" bubble in colour.